-Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of New York, and the State of New York on the 1st day of June, 2018.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused thisPre-Effective Amendment No. 2 to Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of New York, and the State of New York on the 6th day of December, 2018.

-By: /s/ Alan
+By: /s/ Alan Kirshenbaum

-Kirshenbaum Name: Alan Kirshenbaum Title: Chief Financial Officer and Chief Operating Officer
+Name: Alan Kirshenbaum Title: Chief Financial Officer and Chief Operating Officer